privacybydesign/pbdf-website/pages/en/irma-start.md

   attributes.
 However, it is not possible to see which attributes are
   involved: to which verifier you have revealed attributed, or from which issuer you have received attributes.
-The foundation does not want to know these matters, and therefor does not register them, and cannot show them to you.
+The foundation does not want to know these matters, and therefore does not register them, and cannot show them to you.
 This is a consequence of the *privacy by design* character of IRMA.